Become familiar with the Oracle Multitenant option.

 ALTER PLUGGABLE DATABASE), or automatically using the

 EVERY interval clause.
-The following DDL statement creates a PDB snapshot with the name
+The following statement creates a PDB snapshot with the name

 ALTER PLUGGABLE DATABASE SNAPSHOT pdb1_wed_4_1201;